StarGate01/AmongUs-Mumble/README.md

 Drop the `winhttp.dll` file into the same directory as the `Among Us.exe` program.
 Then run the game and observe the output of the console window.
 Mumble should notify when the game connects.

+Install the 32 bit version of Mumble if you have not already: https://www.mumble.info/downloads/ . if the path Mumble was installed to differs from `C:\Program Files(x86)\Mumble\mumble.exe`, you have to specify it by editing the Steam launch options of Among Us like this: `-m C:\Your\Path\mumble.exe`.

 In Mumble, the proximity audio options have to be enabled and configured beforehand:
  - Run `Configure -> Audio Wizard` and configure your Headset
  - Enable `Plugins -> Options -> Link to Game and Transmit Position`